laravel-workflow/laravel-workflow.github.io/blog/2025-12-03-laravel-workflows-as-mcp-tools-for-ai-clients.md

 This creates a powerful pattern where AI agents can orchestrate long-running, durable workflows, perfect for complex tasks that can't complete in a single request.

-### Why MCP + Workflow?
+### Why MCP + Durable Workflow?

-Workflow excels at durable, stateful execution.
+Durable Workflow (formerly Laravel Workflow) excels at durable, stateful execution.
 MCP excels at giving AI clients structured access to external capabilities.
 Together, they enable:

 - **Async AI operations**: Start a workflow, continue the conversation, check results later
 - **Reliable execution**: Workflows survive crashes, retries, and long wait times